lostisland/faraday/docs/usage/index.md

 ---
 layout: documentation
-title: "Introduction"
+title: "Usage"
-permalink: /introduction
+permalink: /usage
 next_name: Customizing the Request
 next_link: ./customize
 ---

-## Faraday Basics
+## Faraday Introduction

 Make a simple `GET` request by requiring the Faraday gem and using `Faraday.get`: